CURRENT STUDIES

 Michelle is currently leading two Australian Research Council (ARC) projects about immigration detention in Australia.
 Both studies are being undertaken in partnership with the Australian Human Rights Commission.

-1. Child Wellbeing in the Context of Parental Detention: The first project is an ARC DECRA study about children’s experiences of parental immigration detention and/or deportation.
-As part of this study, the team will be speaking with children who have had a parent detained in or deported from Australia.
-They will also be speaking with these children’s parents/guardians, and with the people who support them.
-Interviews are being conducted face-to-face in Australia and Aotearoa New Zealand between July 2023 and June 2024.
+1. Child Wellbeing in the Context of Parental Immigration Detention and Deportation: The first project is an ARC DECRA study about children’s experiences of parental immigration detention and/or deportation.
+As part of this study, the team is speaking with children who have had a parent detained in or deported from Australia.
+They are also be speaking with these children’s parents/guardians, and with the people who support them. ~100 interviews for the project have been conducted to date in Australia and Aotearoa New Zealand.
+An online survey has also recently been opened, to generate representative descriptive statistics about families’ experiences.
+For more information about this study or to participate in the survey, please visit our project webpage.

-Immigration Detention and Social Harm: The Collateral Impacts of Migrant Incarceration (Available to Pre-Order)
+Immigration Detention and Social Harm: The Collateral Impacts of Migrant Incarceration (Hardback, Paperback or EBook Available)

 This interdisciplinary edited collection is the first internationally to comprehensively explore the harms immigration detention imposes beyond the detainee.
 Bringing together research from North America, the UK, Europe and Australia, it shows how the harms detention imposes ramify beyond singular bodies, moments and locations – reverberating through families and communities and echoing across time.